swabianinstruments/TimeTaggerRPC/doc/internals.rst

 The |pyro5|, more specifically the `serpent` serializer it employs by default, knows how to serialize the standard Python data types like list of strings returned by :func:`ttdoc:scanTimeTagger`.
-However, it has no idea how to interpret the :class:`ttdoc:TimeTagger` object returned by the :func:`ttdoc.createTimeTagger`.
+However, it has no idea how to interpret the :class:`ttdoc:TimeTagger` object returned by the :func:`ttdoc:createTimeTagger`.
 Moreover, instead of sending the :class:`ttdoc:TimeTagger` object to the client, we want to send a proxy object which allows the client talk to the :class:`ttdoc:TimeTagger` object on the server.